bricrsa/SynapseMonitor/readme.md

 Synapse has powerful, simple to implement integration with Log Analytics.

+It is critical to understand the environment and how users interact with it.
+This helps administrators optimise queries and costs, track activity over time and users can understand their queries better.

 ## **Contents**
 - [Why is this useful](#why-is-this-useful)
 - [What can be logged](#what-can-be-logged)